mjyi/dotfiles/README.md

 # Dotfiles

 Welcome to my world.
-This is a collection of vim/nvim, tmux, and zsh configurations.
+This is a collection of vim/nvim, tmux, and zsh configurations on mac.

 ## Installation